Tillamook Bay Community College

-Tillamook Bay Community College (TBCC) is a public community college in Tillamook, Oregon.
+Tillamook Bay Community College (TBCC) is a public community college in Tillamook, Oregon, United States.
 It was founded in 1981, after Clatsop Community College announced it would no longer offer classes in Tillamook County.
 The college offers classes at three locations: The Third Street Campus in Tillamook, which is its Primary location; North County Center located at Neah-Kah-Nie High School; and the South County Center in Pacific City, Oregon, on the Nestucca Valley High School Campus.